appacademy/redux_workshop/part_1.md

 Our `NewTodoForm` doesn't need any information from the state in order to do it's job.
 The only thing our `NewTodoForm` needs from the container, is a function that tells it how to submit a todo.
 We know that **when we submit a todo, we need to dispatch a "RECEIVE_TODO" action**.

 `react-redux` provides us with this lovely helper: `mapDispatchToProps`.
-We're going to give our `NewTodoForm` a function prop that, when invoked, triggers a dispatch.
+We're going to give our `NewTodoForm` a `handleSubmit` prop that, when invoked, triggers a dispatch.

 The `mapDispatchToProps` function accepts the `Store`'s dispatch method as an argument and returns the props that are to be passed to the presentational component.